triSYCL/sycl/README.md

 The triSYCL project also contains part of the ArchGenMLIR tool.
 ArchGenMLIR is a tool to automatically generate approximations for mathematical fixed-point functions to optimize hardware usage for low precision computations.
-This was presented at the following conference:
+The similar pre-MLIR ArchGen was presented at the following conference:

 >  Luc FORGET, Gauthier HARNISCH, Ronan KERYELL and Florent DE
 >  DINECHIN. « A single-source C++ 20 HLS ﬂow for function evaluation